ShrutiSangwan07/Portfolio-Website/README.md

 Interactive Goodness: Dive into my projects with style!
 Interactive elements make browsing a breeze.

-Project Showcase: Check out my coolest projects, complete with descriptions and live demos.  ⚠️Warning: May cause extreme excitement!
+Project Showcase: Check out my coolest projects with descriptions and live demos.
+⚠️Warning: May cause extreme excitement!

 Skills and Stuff: Want to know what I'm good at?
 Explore my skills, interests, and passions.
 Spoiler alert 🤫: I'm a coding ninja! 💻🥷

-Let's Connect: Have a question or just want to chat?
-Hit me up on Linkedin.
+Let's Connect: Have a question or just want to chat? connect with me on Linkedin.
 I'm always up for a virtual hangout!